 “Oh, well you should have expected that.”

 When we first began this journey in the Army, I expected that he would be gone for deployments.
-That they would last 9 months to a year and that he would probably have more than one.
+I expected that each deployment would last 9 months to a year and that he would probably have more than one.

-However, what I didn’t know about were the hardship tours, TDY assignments, schools, field trainings, or JRTC/NTC.
-And those are just the ones I can think of off the top of my head.
+However, what I didn’t know about were the hardship tours, TDY assignments, schools, field trainings, or JRTC/NTC, etc.

 I recently sat down with my husband and we tried to total up the number of months we have spent apart since he first joined 10 years ago.
 And the total was almost F O U R years!!!